Last Updated on

 We wrote a dedicated article on stomach pain and coffee, but here is a short reminder in the context of cold brew.

 Generally speaking, if a person has stomach issues after drinking coffee, the first blame always goes towards the “acid” content of the coffee itself.
-Although this can play a factor, it isn’t necessarily the entire story to the situation.
+The acidity of coffee is too low to cause stomach problems.
+Black coffee has a ph of around 5 whereas Coca-Cola has a ph of 2.5.
+So Coke is about twice as acid but causes far less irritation for the stomach.

 Furthermore, it has been proven many times that NMP formation is significantly higher in darker-roasted coffee, essentially proving that light roasted coffee will always be more painful on your stomach.